trialsnet-project/trialsnet-project.github.io/subprojects.md

 classes: wide
 ---

-The TrialsNet sub-projects from the Open Call.
+The TrialsNet [Open Call](/open-call/) selected 24 additional Use Cases related to the project topics. {: .text-justify}